deepnetworkgmbh/generative-ai/README.md

     price = (number of partitions) x (number of replicas) x (price per SU (Scale Unit))

+Price per SU is determined depending on the SKU level of the service.
+As the SKU level increases, the storage amount and replica count of the service increases.

 For high availability Microsoft recommends at least 2 replicas.
 As a result, Azure AI Search can get quite expensive as the storage size increases.

 There is also extra costs if you want to use [Custom Entity Lookup Skill](https://learn.microsoft.com/en-us/azure/search/cognitive-search-skill-custom-entity-lookup), [Image Extraction](https://learn.microsoft.com/en-us/azure/search/cognitive-search-skill-document-extraction) or [Semantic Ranker](https://learn.microsoft.com/en-us/azure/search/semantic-search-overview).